SurPun/AWS-Developer-Associate/Section 14: Amazon S3 Security/Notes.md

  - AWS CLI — configure expiration with —expires-in parameter in seconds (default 3600 secs, max.
 604800 secs ~ 168 hours)

-- Users given a pre-signed URL inherit the permissions of the user that generated the ORL for GET / PUT
+- Users given a pre-signed URL inherit the permissions of the user that generated the URL for GET / PUT

 - Examples:
  - Allow only logged-in users to download a premium video from your s3 bucket